ValentinDadiciu/Test_automation_framework_python_web/README.md

 2. Select the size and color options for the product.
 3. Add the product to the shopping cart.
 4. Verify that the added product appears in the shopping cart with a quantity of "1" item.
+5. Review on the product "tees"
+6. Place the order for one product.

 Essentially, this test ensures that the functionality of adding products to the shopping cart works correctly and that users can successfully perform this action on the website.

 # Summary:
 - The Test Automation Framework Python Web facilitates the adoption of best testing practices and promotes efficient software development through the BDD approach.
-- The project includes 11 successful test scenarios, providing comprehensive coverage of the tested functionalities.
+- The project includes 12 successful test scenarios, providing comprehensive coverage of the tested functionalities.